H3IMD3LL-Labs-Inc/VES/CONTRIBUTING.md

 ## 🔒 Security

 Please do not report security vulnerabilities in public issues.
-See our [Security.md](./SECURITY) for responsible disclosure guidelines.
+See our [Security Policy](./SECURITY.md) for responsible disclosure guidelines.

 ## 📍 Roadmap